Isisaurus/portfolio/src/projects/chodsky-pes-club-nederland.md

 - MongoDB hosted with Atlas as database
 - Mongoose for schemas and models
 - pug for page templating and HTML emails
-- ES6 modules for client-side Javascript
+- ES6 modules for client-side JavaScript
 - SASS for styling and animations
 - JWT for authentication